hansiang93/CS2103notes/selfQuestions.md

 <details>
   <summary> Testing how easy it is to use a software is a form of Integration Testing</summary>
+  Answer: False

-  Answer: False, this is a form of System testing
+  this is a form of System testing
 </details>

 <details>
   <summary> When a developer tests a SUT, it is called Developer Testing</summary>
+  Answer: True

-  Answer: True, this is to start testing as early as possible, before a full product is released.
+  this is to start testing as early as possible, before a full product is released.
 </details>